mukunku/ParquetViewer/README.md

 Simple windows desktop application for viewing Apache Parquet files

 # Download
-If you'd like to use a pre-combiled EXE instead of compiling yourself, please see the Release folder: https://github.com/mukunku/ParquetViewer/tree/master/release
+If you'd like to use a pre-compiled EXE instead of compiling the project yourself, please see the Release folder: https://github.com/mukunku/ParquetViewer/tree/master/release

 # Technical Details
 The project was written in C# using Visual Studio 2013 and .NET 4.5

+If you'd like to build the project yourself, you only need to download the src folder.

 # Summary
 This utility is a quick and dirty utility that I created to easily view Apache Parquet files on Windows desktop machines.